America's Cup 2021: All you need to know about today's Prada Cup news - NZ Herald

-Luna Rossa are through to the Prada Cup final after completing their 4-0 semifinal victory over American Magic - and the reaction from the two teams has swiftly followed.
+American Magic's heartbreak, the surprise from the America's Cup so far, and 'breakfast with the billionaires'.

-Here's all the news you need to know from the day after the semifinal showdown concluded.
+Here's all the news you need to know today following the weekend's Prada Cup action.

 Beyond the Cup